4 Searching the Literature

 Citations that pass title/abstract screening move to full-text review.
 Now you retrieve the actual articles and apply your full eligibility criteria.

-This stage is slower—you’re reading methods sections, checking study populations, verifying outcome definitions.
+This stage is slower.
+You’re reading methods sections, checking study populations, verifying outcome definitions.
 It’s also where you’ll exclude the most studies, often for reasons that weren’t clear from abstracts.

+Document your exclusion reasons at this stage.
+Common reasons include wrong population, wrong intervention, wrong comparator, wrong outcome, wrong study design, duplicate publication, and inability to obtain the full text.
 You’ll report the number excluded for each reason in your PRISMA flow diagram.
 Keep a spreadsheet or use your systematic review software to track these decisions.

 Access barriers shape who can conduct research.
 Options for obtaining articles include: institutional access through your library; HINARI (free/low-cost access for institutions in low- and lower-middle-income countries); open access journals indexed in DOAJ; preprint servers like medRxiv and bioRxiv; author manuscripts in repositories like PubMed Central; and simply emailing authors—most researchers are happy to share their work.